 This healthy process of apple cider vinegar and water is even great to use after washing hair with shampoo and conditioner.
-Just make sure to dilute it with water.
+Just make sure to dilute it with warm water.

-2. Egg and Mayonnaise Hair Mask
+2. Mayonnaise and Egg Mask

 For coarser hair that's lacking in the shine department, add in a splash of olive oil or apple cider vinegar.